 You could potentially have rotator cuff involvement which can lead to shoulder pain that mimics osteoarthritis.

-So what can we do about this shoulder pain?
-Are we able to make any changes to this pain or is surgery inevitable?
+So what can you do about this shoulder pain?
+Are you able to make any changes to this pain or is surgery inevitable?

 These are very common questions, both of which I have received from a recent patient and I’m sharing these osteoarthritis shoulder exercises in response.

-Too often with osteoarthritis, we view surgery as our only option for relief.
-From what we are told from various medical professionals as well as family or friends.
-But it turns out, there are natural ways to manage osteoarthritis pain, and shoulder osteoarthritis falls into this category!
+Too often with osteoarthritis, surgery is given as the only option for relief.
+But as it turns out, there are natural ways to manage osteoarthritis pain, and osteoarthritis shoulder exercises can be really powerful.

 Table of Contents